Special-K-s-Flightsim-Bots/DCSServerBot/plugins/lotatc/README.md

 ## Transponder File Upload
 You need to create a transponder JSON file according to the LotAtc [documentation](https://www.lotatc.com/documentation/client/transponder.html#add-transponder-table-to-automatically-fill-names-from-code).<br>
-To mark the coalition, use "blue" or "red" inside the name of your transponder file, e. g. `bluetransponders.json`, to tell DCSServerBot where to upload the file.
+To mark the coalition, use "blue" or "red" inside the name of your transponder file, e.g. `bluetransponders.json`, to tell DCSServerBot where to upload the file.

 To perform the upload, you just drag and drop the file into the respective servers admin channel (or your central one).